 As a property owner - and most Americans are in some form or another, whether it be via land, homes, and/or personal possessions - I view this as a warning sign.
 If the government can propose this recommendation (see below for more details on what I believe is their ulterior motive), what is to stop them from taking similar actions in the future against my fellow residents

-in Frederick and Carroll counties for other private property the bureaucrats may covet?
+in Frederick and Carroll counties for other private property the government may covet?

 These land grabs start as a small government take down, so as not to be so noticed.
 And bit by bit, our government For the People and By the People, has become the largest land owner in America.